 IES and IU

-IES Abroad is a nonprofit organization that administers 125+ study abroad programs in more than 30 global locations worldwide.
-More than 235 U.S. colleges and universities, including Indiana University, have formal agreements with IES, and their representatives work with the Institute to set academic policy and approve curricula.
+IES Abroad is a nonprofit organization that administers 140+ study abroad programs in more than 34 global locations worldwide.
+More than 250 U.S. colleges and universities, including Indiana University, have formal agreements with IES, and their representatives work with the Institute to set academic policy and approve curricula.
 Through its office in Chicago, IES administers the Berlin program during the academic year and the summer.
-The IU Office of Overseas Study has made special arrangements with IES for sponsorship of the Modern Germany program in Berlin.
+The IU Office of Overseas Study has made special arrangements with IES for the IU program in Berlin.

-Professor Michel Chaouli will teach the Modern Germany course in Berlin.
+Professor Michel Chaouli will teach the course in Berlin.
 Because he is from IU and familiar with IU policies and procedures, he may be able to provide special liaison and counsel to IU students.
 Note, however, that his role is primarily as an instructor.
 If you have questions regarding housing, or getting around Berlin, or in case of emergency, contact the IES staff in Berlin.
-Ben Swakopf, an IU graduate student, serves as an assistant for the program.

 You pay all program fees directly to Indiana University.
 Any questions regarding finances for the program, including financial aid, should be addressed to the Office of Overseas Study at Indiana University.